Program Development Policy

 General Purpose of Library Programs

-Library programs should be designed to increase the number of readers and users of the library.
+Library programs should be designed to increase the number of readers and users of the library and its resources.
 As such they should appeal to and are promoted to both library users and non users.
-Programs should specifically further one or more tenets of the Mission Statement.
+Programs should specifically further one or more tenets of the Mission Statement including support of early literacy and life-long learning.
 Library programs should provide a connection to the library collection and that connection is specified in all publicity, displays, and booklists